Click on SITE MAP to navigate the pages Back to Home Page Contact David

 THE ABDO-MEN

-Our first group van - times were tough
+Our first group van - times were tough....

 THE UNFORGIVEN

-This was an Eastliegh based band, managed by another real ‘character’ Tony Cook a well respected drummer and who sadly passed away in November 2005.
+This was an Eastleigh - based band, managed by another real ‘character’ Tony Cook a well respected drummer and who sadly passed away in November 2005.
 Tony was totally devoted to this group and drove us all over the South Coast, beaming with pride as we stormed audiences everywhere.
 We usually travelled in Tony's Ford Consul 375 with a small trailer on the back although I sometimes went on my motorbike to local gigs.
 This was still the time of Mods and Rockers and I confused people by wearing Mod clothes but riding a bike - I was a Mocker!
 I recall that a few of us spent Christmas day 1965 at Tony and Jean Cook's house and most of the day was spent by a marathon of joke-telling which went on for hours - Tony mentioned that I should consider being a real comedian when I eventually 'grew up'!
 This stuck in my mind and I never forgot his encouragement, although it took another few years before I realised that I needed to make a solo break away from what was then becoming a stagnant music scene in 1972.
 We had so much fun on the road and had several near misses as Tony was laughing so much and not concentrating on the road ahead!
 I still laugh at some of the memories when we were playing at the Stonehenge Inn on Salisbury Plain - a regular group venue and often ended up with drunken squaddies having punch-ups between themselves or with the local lads who had a go!
 We just kept on playing as bottles, chairs, tables and soldiers came flying through the air in front of us - luckily they never bothered with the band and they encouraged us to keep going in case the noise attracted anyone outside of the building!

 Another memory was as we finished playing and packed the gear up along with chatting up the local girls, although watching out for jealous boyfriends hanging around the door.
 We sometimes needed the bouncers to escort us out of the pub car park on several occasions as well as keeping an eye out on return shows.
 Tony backed the car and trailer up to the front door in readiness for the equipment to be carried out but he was often left there waiting as we were still on the pull inside.
 I can still see him on a cold stormy winter night with the rain lashing down on him as he stood there soaking wet and swearing at us lazy b******s inside!
 Priceless.
-Tony also played drums with several dance bands/duos etc and I have been sent a couple of recent photos of the man in action - see below.

-TheUnforgiven were formerly known as The Planets, fronted by a very talented lead guitarist/vocalist Eddie Harnett, along with Graham Medley on bass, and Dave Bunney the drummer, later replaced by the extrovert Ronnie Allen.
+The Unforgiven were formerly known as The Planets, fronted by a very talented lead guitarist/vocalist Eddie Harnett, along with Steve Newman and then Graham Medley on bass, plus Dave Bunney the drummer, later replaced by the extrovert Ronnie Allen.
 In fact, Beau from the previous group was asked to join this new lineup but would only do so, if I was part of the deal!
 They didn't really need another singer in the group as Eddie was a terrific vocalist/guitarist but my harmonica playing brought a new dimension to the sound.
 So it was onto another couple of terrific years in one of the best bands around and we played all over the South Coast, as well as a residency at the well known Junction Hotel Eastliegh, adjacent to the railway station but long since gone.
+The Unforgiven name came from an old John Wayne movie but I'm not sure who came up with that name.

 L-R David Beau Graham Eddie Ronnie